 If yours handles them well, then you may have to increase the string height.
 Because the bass strings are thicker, they may end up being too close to the fretboard.
 If this happens, they will do nothing but buzz against the frets.

 And so depending on how your guitar takes the tension, a truss rod adjustment may be necessary.
 Now that you have come this far, adjusting the neck to get it to play right with bass strings is a must.

 Making a Guitar Sound Good with Bass Strings

 There have been some players who have done this mod and have had mixed results.
 Some people have had the guitar hold up to the string tension just fine and were able to play it like a bass.
 Others have had poor results and have ended up with bad sound quality.

 I believe that it has a lot to do with your expectations and the string thickness you choose.
-If you are looking to put this type on the guitar and play low deep chords for metal music rhythm, this may end poorly.
-You might be better off seeking out an 8 string model that can be dropped way down.
+If you are looking to put this type on the guitar and play low deep chords for a metal music rhythm, this may end poorly.
+You might be better off seeking out an 8-string model that can be dropped way down.